getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 Before integrating Grav Forms with Turnstile, you must first [create a new Turnstile site](https://dash.cloudflare.com/?to=/:account/turnstile?target=_blank), you can also follow the [official "get started" tutorial](https://developers.cloudflare.com/turnstile/get-started/?target=_blank).
 Here you can also choose the type of widget you want to use, it can be either `managed`, `non-interactive` or `invisible`.
 It is important to note that you can only change the type of widget from Cloudflare, you won't be able to configure this via Grav.
 However, if not happy with one choice, you will be able to change it later if you need to.
 [Learn more about the different widget types](https://developers.cloudflare.com/turnstile/reference/widget-types/?target=_blank).

+> [!WARNING]
-!
-Make sure you add any Domain you might need to use the Turnstile field on, this might include your local environment.
+> Make sure you add any Domain you might need to use the Turnstile field on, this might include your local environment.

 Once you have created a site, you will be given a `site_key` and `site_secret` that you will need to configure in your form configuration file (typically `user/config/plugins/form.yaml`).
 You can ignore the script tag suggested, as Grav takes care of it for you.